Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical analysis

 \end{enumerate}

 We first extend the classical coercivity condition, which was defined for radial interaction kernels in the form $\IK(x)= \phi(|x|)\frac{x}{|x|}$, to the case of general non-radial interaction kernels.
-The extension is a straightforward reformulation of the definitions in {\rm \cite[Definition 1.2]{LLMTZ21} or \cite[Definition 3.1]{LZTM19pnas}}, with minor changes taking into account the normalizing factor $1/(N-1)$ and the non-radial kernel.
+The extension is a straightforward reformulation of the definitions in {\rm \cite[Definition 1.2]{LLMTZ21}, with minor changes accounting for the normalizing factor $1/(N-1)$ and lack of radial symmetry of the kernel.